senyosimpson/blog/content/bakery/rust-traits-generics.md

 impl<T: Send + Sync> MyTrait for T {}
 ```

-turns out, you can't do that (most of the time).
+Turns out, you can't do that (most of the time).
 Rust will complain saying there are conflicting implementations.
 Why?
 Well, because you cannot guarantee that these trait bounds are mutually exclusive i.e that a type
-`T` either implements `Copy + Clone` or `Send + Sync` but never both.
-If there is a type `T` that implements
+`T` either implements `Copy + Clone` or `Send + Sync` but it cannot implement both simultaneously.
-all those traits, then which implementation should it use?
+If there is a type `T` that implements all those traits, then which implementation should it use?
 Conflict!
-Therefore, the only way to do the
-above is to have traits that are mutually exclusive.
-An example is `Unpin`.
-You cannot have a `T` that
+Therefore, the only way to do the above is to have traits that are mutually exclusive.
+An example is
-implements both `Unpin` and `!Unpin` naturally since they are in opposition.
-Since this is hardly ever
+`Unpin`.
+You cannot have a `T` that implements both `Unpin` and `!Unpin` (naturally since they are in
-true for the standard use of traits, you only have one chance at defining traits over a generic parameter.
+opposition).
+Since this is hardly ever true for the standard use of traits, you only have one chance
+at defining traits over a generic parameter.
 The natural option is to do something like

 ```rust
 impl <T: Clone + Copy + Send + Sync> MyTrait for T {}